 In 2021, seven distribution samples reported results for background bacteria and two distributions samples reported results for Total Coliforms.
 All distribution samples had no detections for E.coli.
+The following is a summary of the bacteriological laboratory results from the treated water distribution system.

 Of the seven positive background bacteria results, three were elevated with greater than 200 CFU/100mL.
 Temporary chlorination of the Well and Distribution was carried out in November and December for approximately 25 days until two consecutive samples were non-detect for background bacteria.